-I gave this Schwibbogen to my daughter for Christmas, and it was a big hit:
+I gave this Schwibbogen to my daughter for Christmas last year, it was a big hit.
+This Candle Arch can be bought here on Amazon

 An Ore Mountain resident called for the campaign via Facebook: “I have an idea: let’s put our candle arches back in the window and light up from 9 to 11 p.m.
 It’s time to give confidence to our neighbors, the region, Germany and the world.
 Let the Ore Mountains shine, “says the post, which has meanwhile been shared over 4000 times.
 Hundreds of Erzgebirge people took out their candle arches and put them in the window.